Ila-bura/rock-paper-scissors/README.md

 ## UX

 ### Site Purpose:
-To allow users to challenge the computer playing the Rock Paper Scissors game.

-### Site Goal:
-To provide a simple and fun platform to try their luck and have fun in anticipating the computer's random choice.
+To provide a simple and fun platform where the user can try their luck and have fun in anticipating the computer's random choice.

 ### Audience:
-Anyone passionate about computer games based on luck.
+Anyone passionate about games of chance.

 ### Communication:
 The app aims to provide light-hearted entertainment.
 The print statements generated are clear and to the point, prompting the user to choose their options at each turn and prevent errors by communicating clearly if the input is incorrect.